How to Install the Latest GIMP Version on Ubuntu and Other Linux Distributions

 That’s it.
 GIMP 2.10.x will be installed.

-It might not be the latest GIMP version.
-If that’s the case, there is an unofficial PPA available that you can use to install the latest GIMP ersion on Ubuntu, Linux Mint and other Ubuntu based Linux distributions right now.
+There is an unofficial PPA available that you can use to install the latest GIMP version on Ubuntu 20.04+, Linux Mint and other Ubuntu-based Linux distributions right now.

 sudo add-apt-repository ppa:ubuntuhandbook1/gimp